Cedars of God: Early modern history

 Jean de Thévenot counted 23 trees in 1655:

-"It is a Fobbery to say, that if one reckon the Cedars of Mount Lebanon twice, he shall have a different number, for in all, great and small, there is neither more or less than twenty three of them".
+It is a Fobbery to say, that if one reckon the Cedars of Mount Lebanon twice, he shall have a different number, for in all, great and small, there is neither more or less than twenty three of them.

-Laurent d'Arvieux in 1660 counted 20 trees; and Henry Maundrell in 1697 counted 16 trees of the “very old” type:
+Laurent d'Arvieux in 1660 counted 20 trees; and Henry Maundrell in 1697 counted 16 trees of the "very old" type:

-“Sunday, May 9 The noble (cedar] trees grow amongst the snow near the highest part of Lebanon; and are remarkable as well as for their own age and largeness, as for those frequent allusions made to them in the word of God.
+Sunday, May 9 The noble (cedar] trees grow amongst the snow near the highest part of Lebanon; and are remarkable as well as for their own age and largeness, as for those frequent allusions made to them in the word of God.
 Here are some of them very old, and of prodigious bulk; and others younger of a smaller size.
 Of the former I could reckon up only sixteen, and the latter are very numerous.
 I measured one of the largest, and found it twelve yards six inches in girt, and yet sound; and thirty seven yards in the spread of its boughs.
 At about five or six yards from the ground, it was divided into five limbs, each of which was equal to a great tree.
-After about half an hour spent surveying this place, the clouds began to thicken, and to fly along upon the ground; which so obscured the road, that my guide was very much at a loss to find our way back again.
-We rambled about for seven hours thus bewildered, which gave me no small fear of being forc'd to spend one night more on Libanus".

 Jean de la Roque in 1722 found 20 trees.
 In 1738 Richard Pococke provided a detailed description.